MystenLabs/dapol/README.md

 # DAPOL+ implementation

 Implementation of the DAPOL+ protocol introduced in the "Generalized Proof of Liabilities" by Yan Ji and Konstantinos Chalkias ACM CCS 2021 paper, available here: https://eprint.iacr.org/2021/1350

-*Note: This is a work in progress, and is not yet ready for production use.
+**NOTE** This project is currently still a work in progress, but is ready for use as is.
+The code has _not_ been audited yet (as of Nov 2023).

+Top-level doc for the project: https://hackmd.io/p0dy3R0RS5qpm3sX-_zreA

+## How this code can be used

+There is both a Rust API and a CLI.

+## Rust API

+TODO

 ## CLI usage